bmullan/ciab-remote-desktop/README.md

 If a CIAB User only has a single Remote Desktop connection configured for them they will be connected to that Desktop immediately after entering their User ID and Password.

 > **IMPORTANT NOTE**
-> Read the **CIAB - README.pdf** *it has been _significantly_ updated/improved* in regards to not only the new features but also the overall CIAB Installation process!
+> Read the **CIAB - README.pdf !**
+>*The PDF has been _significantly_ updated/improved* in regards to not only the new features but also the overall CIAB Installation process!

 ## CIAB Remote Desktop System v2.0